Dissection Lab Tips for Teachers

 Grading- I always grade dissection labs.
 I find that knowing they're being graded forces (most) students to focus and reduces the potential "silliness" that can arise during a dissection.
 In my classes, every student is responsible for turning in a completed lab worksheet.
 Students with messy hands can have another group member write answers for them, but they will still be graded.
 Again, holding each student accountable reduces behavioral issues.

-If dissection is a very important part of your course, you may want to create a lab practical to assess students afterwards.
+If dissection is a very important part of your course, you may want to create a lab practical to assess students afterward.
 This might involve verbally quizzing students on structures in a specimen or marking structures in several specimens and having students rotate around to each.
-If you decide to have a lab practical after the original dissection, it's cost effective to save a few specimens for this purpose rather than having students dispose of them.
+If you decide to have a lab practical after the original dissection, it's cost-effective to save a few specimens for this purpose rather than having students dispose of them.

 I know some Anatomy & Physiology teachers dissect large specimens over a full semester.
 Since I haven't done this type of long-term dissection, I'd recommend checking with the supply company for recommendations on storing specimens this long.